vaibhav-jain/spectral-action/README.md

 # swagger-cli-action
-GitHub Action for validaing swagger or open api specification JSON or YAML file
+GitHub Action for validating swagger or open api specification JSON or YAML file